Oil, 24" x 36"

 “The Jungle Line” by Joni Mitchell (another great inspiration) is about a lot of things including, but not limited to, an artist in a big city whose name is Rousseau (no relation to the French painters), the origins of jazz, heroin, charging elephants and chanting slaving boats.
 ‘With his hard-edged eye and his steady hand, he paints the cellar full of ferns and orchid vines.’
 But before the words, it is Ms. Mitchell’s music I hear when I look at my Ridgway’s Rail with three young chicks on safari through the cordgrass and pickleweed.
 On top of a recording of African drums and chanting, Ms. Mitchell added a recurring four note trumpet-like sound that reminds me of the way a rail walks—on trumpet paths.
 Ridgway’s Rails are not big birds.
 About the size of small chickens, they inhabit a world of coastal saltwater wetlands that would appear to humans as impenetrable tangles of small saltwater tolerant vegetation.
 But to the birds, this vegetation would not be unlike navigating a dense, wet jungle in which they can find food and shelter, build nests, raise young, and disappear when necessary.
 The high contrast between the glowing, sunlit “canopy” of wetland plants and the dark, shadowy, wet mud had been the sensual magnet that made me want to make this painting.
-Since April 2017, I have been periodically immersed in this snapshot of a rail’s world that exists within these few square feet.
+From April 2017 through March of 2019, I had been periodically immersed in this snapshot of a rail’s world that exists within these few square feet.